Channel Menu

 Last updated

-This option is off by default though may be enabled to force a channel to update every frame regardless of tracks or parent states.
+This option is off by default though may be enabled to force a channel to update every frame regardless of track or parent states.
 This can be helpful when linking channels to ensure that the source channel provides data at all times.
 Or it may be used to simply keep an animation running.

 Enable this option for channels whose keyframes you wish to always see values for.
 This can be helpful when animating strings, objects, or other values that you wish to view.
-When enabled, keyframe value labels are always shown with or without 'Show Keyframe Values' enabled in the view.'
+When enabled, keyframe value labels are shown with or without 'Show Keyframe Values' enabled in the view.'

 This menu option always pertains to the channel named, which is the one clicked when invoking the menu.
 Selecting this menu command deletes the channel and also removes the behavior if it is the only channel for that behavior.